momentum-xyz/docs/docs/explore-the-features/creator-mode.md

 sidebar_position: 2
 ---

 Everything that has to do with shaping the whole experience users have in your Odyssey starts from the *Odyssey Creator*.
-This includes chaging skybox (the backdrop of your Odyssey), adding objects, manipulating them, and giving them all sorts of cool functions.
+This includes changing skybox (the backdrop of your Odyssey), adding objects, manipulating them, and giving them all sorts of cool functions.

 ## Enter Odyssey Creator mode